tmwn/study_google_identity/README.md

-# Rust base web app

-This is the simplest web app that can be used as a basis for building a web app in Rust.
-I used zero2prod as a reference.
+# Study Google Identity

+This is a very simple web application that shows how to use Google Identity to allow only specific users to access resources.